plone/training/ttw/rapido.rst

     We will see later how exactly we use those Python files.

-Exercise 1: Create the vote block
+Exercise 1: Create The Vote Block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's start by displaying a static counter showing "0 votes" on all talks.